kudobuilder/operators/repository/redis/docs/README.md

 Redis Cluster provides a way to run a Redis installation where data is automatically sharded across multiple Redis nodes.

-This Framework is deploying a Redis Cluster.
+This Operator is deploying a Redis Cluster.

 ## Prerequisites